 EMS Roles and Responsibilities:

-Detailed EMS Roles and Responsibilities are described for the Board of Directors, Chief Executive Officer, senior leadership, Audit Services, Legal Services, and environmental professionals, as well as all staff within the business groups.
+Detailed EMS Roles and Responsibilities are described for the Board of Directors, Chief Executive Officer, senior leadership, Audit Services, Legal Services and environmental professionals, as well as all staff within the business units.

 Incident and Regulatory Alert Communications:

-Each business group uses an environmental event communication and response procedure to ensure that incidents are transparently responded to and reported throughout the appropriate levels of the organization.
+Each business unit uses an environmental event communication and response procedure to ensure that incidents are transparently responded to and reported throughout the appropriate levels of the organization.

 Incident Response and Corrective Action:

-Each business group maintains environmental incident response and corrective action plans commensurate with its business operations and according to applicable regulatory requirements.
+Each business unit maintains environmental incident response and corrective action plans commensurate with its business operations and according to applicable regulatory requirements.